mvlearn/mvlearn/docs/install.rst

 Hardware requirements
 ---------------------
-`mvlearn` package requires only a standard computer with enough RAM to support the in-memory operations and free memory to install required packages.
+The `mvlearn` package requires only a standard computer with enough RAM to support the in-memory operations and free memory to install required packages.

 OS Requirements
 ---------------